-The rapid and widening spread of the coronavirus (COVID-19) outbreak, the deteriorating global economic outlook, falling oil prices and asset price declines are creating a severe and extensive credit shock across many sectors, regions and markets.
+The rapid spread of the coronavirus outbreak, severe global economic shock, low oil prices, and asset price volatility are creating a severe and extensive credit shock across many sectors, regions and markets.
 The combined credit effects of these developments are unprecedented.
-The airport sector is among the most significantly affected by the shock given its exposure to travel restrictions and sensitivity to consumer demand and sentiment.
+The airport sector has been one of the most significantly affected by the shock, given its sensitivity to consumer demand and sentiment.
+HF remains exposed to the reduction in passenger volumes as a result of the coronavirus epidemic, which has left it vulnerable to shifts in market sentiment in these unprecedented operating conditions, while HF is also exposed to the outbreak continuing to spread.
 Moody's regards the coronavirus outbreak as a social risk under its ESG framework, given the substantial implications for public health and safety.
-In addition to the immediate reduction in passenger volumes as a result of the coronavirus epidemic, airports may need to implement new health and safety standards and regulation can result in business practices related to this matter changing over time, leading to some compliance expenses and potential non-compliance costs in the form of fines.